 Intellectualize or irrationality?

 To intellectualize is to make a transition towards reason.
 A person leaves emotion aside by focusing on facts and logic .
 If only it were that simple!
 Unfortunately, facts and logic have become almost antonyms of themselves.
 Facts are often lies and logic is often irrational.
 The brain needs to be retrained not to think critically.
-What’s hapeping now is like going back to our simian ancestors, hanging from a tree, beating your chest to show strength, and teaching them to walk on four paws instead of as bipeds.
+What’s hapeping now is like going back to our simian ancestors, hanging from a tree, beating the chest to show strength, and teaching them to walk on four paws instead of as bipeds.

-The problem is that intellectualization is one of our most reliable psychological mechanisms for self-defense, and comprehension as we make our way through the chaos of reality.
+The problem is that intellectualization is one of our most reliable psychological mechanisms for self-defense, and comprehension while we make our way through the chaos of reality.
 Its loss can lead to irreversible damage.

 As recently as 2016,

 one could intellectualize that the US election system was based upon an electoral college who essentially gets to call the last shot, regardless of what millions of voters have decided.
-One might easily overlook this paradox when is compared to the notion of democracy we’ve been sold.
-Logically, we understand that the electoral college is a defense mechanism composed of a tiny number of people (compared to the population of the country, a grain inside a bucket), established to protect the nation from a derailed leader, a crook, an impostor, etc. Instead, with vivid ulterior motives, this tiny group of little individuals served on a platter the election to a looser, based upon misogyny and hate.
+One might easily overlook this paradox when is compared to the notion of the democracy we’ve been sold.
+We understand that the electoral college is a defense mechanism composed of a tiny number of people (compared to the population of the country, a grain inside a bucket), established to protect the nation from a derailed leader, a crook, an impostor, etc. Instead, with vivid ulterior motives, this tiny group of little individuals served on a platter the election to a looser, based upon misogyny and hate.

 Millions are still trying to intellectualize the cancellation of their health insurance, drink polluted water with no accountability, welcoming chemicals in the environment, lack of consumer protection, persecution of immigrants, their taxes raised, cruelty to animals, apart from another list of cruel and moral offenses.
 On the other hand, it became legitimate that the top managerial employees of the federal government can bill the taxpayer their fun jetting around the globe as they please, carrying their families, apart from onther kind of looting the fiscal coffers of the nation.